Optical Power Meters

 Display instruments can often be combined with different sensor heads – even with sensor heads of different type, e.g. pyroelectric and photodiode-based types.
 Some instruments can also work as optical energy meters.

 There are also “meterless” sensor heads, which can be directly connected to a computer, typically with a USB interface.
 They contain only little electronics, in particular an analog-to-digital converter in addition to the digital interface, and those electronics may be integrated either into the sensor head itself or into a compact device at the USB connector or somewhere along the cable.
-One uses a software coming with the device for displaying values, changing measurement ranges, possibly also for data logging and similar purposes, going beyond the functionality of typical stand-alone power meters.
+One uses a software coming with the device for displaying values, changing measurement ranges, possibly also for data logging and similar purposes, going beyond the functionality of a typical stand-alone power meter.
 Such devices save the cost for an extra display and may also be quite convenient, for example for an engineer traveling with a notebook and only a minimum of extra instruments to carry.
 Also, such power sensors may be connected to more complex systems, for example to laser marking machines.

 Most power meters are based on the principle of a thermal detector: optical power is converted to heating power in some absorber structure with a black coating, and the resulting temperature rise (or actually the temperature difference between the absorber and the mount) is measured, e.g. with a thermopile.
-Such thermal power meters (see Figure 1) are useful for average powers between ≈ 0.01 W and several kilowatts (but note that a single sensor head cannot span that whole range).
+Such a thermal power meter (see Figure 1) is useful for average powers between ≈ 0.01 W and several kilowatts (but note that a single sensor head cannot span that whole range).
 Typically, some cooling with a fan or even with water is required for powers above roughly 10 W.